-The Assistant Program Director for Clinical Education is a member of the University Of New England School Of Nurse Anesthesia faculty and reports directly to the Program Director of the Nurse Anesthesia Program.
+The Assistant Program Director of Simulation and Clinical Education is a member of the University Of New England School Of Nurse Anesthesia faculty and reports directly to the Program Director of the Nurse Anesthesia Program.
 Some of these responsibilities are shared with the Program Director, especially clinical.
 This individual has several responsibilities that include, but are not limited to: